 - How are you feeling?
 Do you feel confident and safe or do you feel unsure and anxious?
 If it’s the latter what can you do to change it, what do you need to know or feel to feel more confident and safe to exercise?

 - Notice what happens to your breathing, are you holding your breath?
 If so can you soften your breath.
 Remember your breathing will change with moderate intensity exercise.

 - Are you holding more body tension than is needed?
 Can you modulate it?
 If not change what you are doing to make it a bit easier & re-evaluate.

 - Know your strongest motivators.
 I talk to people about peeling back the layers like removing layers on an onion until you get to the core.

 - Exercise with a friend or family member.

-- Make sure the exercise you choose is enjoyable.
+- Make sure the exercise you choose is enjoyable and/or meaningful to you.
 Have fun, play, and be creative.

 - Vary your exercise, maybe every 4-6 weeks, even a small change is helpful.
 This is helpful for physical adaption as well as mentally.

 - Set aside some time each day, if something else gets in the way that’s ok you can adjust your timetable.
 If it is commonly being replaced by other things look at why: maybe you haven’t yet revealed your deepest motivators, maybe you are anxious about causing more pain, maybe you don’t enjoy the exercise you are doing, maybe you are not seeing changes and are wondering if it’s really helpful (you may need to seek help if this is happening or you may be able to explore and make changes yourself).